zhihuigao/zhihuigao.github.io/_pages/service.md

 ---

 ## Technical Program Committee
+* ACM MobiCom’25 Workshop on Wireless of the Students, by the Students, and for the Students Workshop ([ACM S3 Workshop](https://s3-workshop.neslab.it/)), 2026. <br>
-* ACM MobiCom’25 Workshop on Intelligent Acoustic Systems and Applications ([IASA'25](https://intelligent-acoustics.org/2025/)), 2025. <br>
+* ACM MobiCom’25 Workshop on Intelligent Acoustic Systems and Applications ([ACM IASA'25](https://intelligent-acoustics.org/2025/)), 2025. <br>

 ## Reviewer
 * ACM Transactions on Computing for Healthcare, 2025.
-* IEEE Transactions on Mobile Computing, 2025.
+* IEEE Transactions on Mobile Computing, 2025/2026.
 * IEEE INFOCOM DTWIN’25, 2025.
 * IEEE Transactions on Network Science and Engineering, 2024/2025.
 * IEEE Communications Standards Magazine, 2024.